oktadev/okta-blog/_source/_posts/2022-03-30-java-regex.md

 type: awareness
 ---

-Whether you're coding, using a search engine, searching and replacing text in text editor, or using the command-line utilities `grep`, `sed`, and `awk` in Linux, you're using regular expressions (also known as "regex" or "regexp").
+Whether you're coding, using a search engine, searching and replacing text in a text editor, or using the command-line utilities `grep`, `sed`, and `awk` in Linux, you're using regular expressions (also known as "regex" or "regexp").
 Yes, they're everywhere.

 A regular expression is a sequence of characters used to describe a text pattern.
-Working with regular expressions is rarelydescribed as fun, but they are useful to help solve various problems while coding a feature, usually to find and replace operations with strings.
+Working with regular expressions is rarely described as fun, but they are useful for various problems while coding a feature, such as finding and replacing operations with strings.

 When coding a solution using regular expressions, you typically use the built-in libraries provided by the programming language you're using.
 Java is no exception.
 It includes support for regular expressions using classes in the `java.util.regex` package.

 In this article, you'll learn how to use regular expressions to define a pattern for searching or manipulating strings in Java.
-You can find [the GitHub repository for the code in this article here](https://github.com/karllhughes/RegexExamples).
+You can find [the GitHub repository for the code in this article here](https://github.com/oktadev/java-regex-examples).

 {% include toc.md %}

 ## The what and why of regular expressions

 So, what are regular expressions?
-Wikipediadefines a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) as "a sequence of characters that specifies a search pattern in text."
+Wikipedia defines a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) as "a sequence of characters that specifies a search pattern in text."

 For example, if you use the regular expression `ab*`, you're issuing an instruction to match a string that has an `a` followed by zero or more `b`'s.
 So strings like `ab`, `abc`, `abbc`, etc. will match our regular expression.
 The asterisk symbol, `*`, denotes the number of times a character or a sequence of characters may occur.